lgehu/ecg_sensor/README.md

 You should change in the makefile the port of your device if needed.

 # TODO #
+- [ ] Implement the Pan-Tompkins algorithm (In standby)
-- [ ] Flash an ECG signal directly in the board.
+- [ ] Python script to flash an ECG signal directly in the board.

 # ISSUES #
 Python package wfdb and matplotlib wasn't working fine on linux.
 I had to create a